The Core Details

 Registration:

 This event fill up FAST.
-Registration opens Feb 1 and closes April 4.
-Sign up for the series to save money, get a sweet 6pack shirt, and be eligible for The GRIT List, a general classification of all grande finishers and their cumulative ranking across the series.
+Registration opens Feb 1 and closes March 20.
+Sign up for the series to save money, get a sweet 6pack shirt, and be eligible for The GRIT List, a general classification of all finishers and their cumulative ranking across the series.

 Refunds: